 Similarly, if there is a need to migrate from another remote backend to AWS S3 remote backend for any unforeseen reason, Terraform is equipped to handle this migration gracefully.
 So irrespective of whether we want to migrate from a local backend to S3, or another remote backend to S3, the steps will be the same.

 The Terraform backend configuration block is always part of the “terraform” provider configuration.
 Replace this backend block of code with the one that we defined for the S3 backend in the previous section.
-Once done, we need to reinitialize the Terraform repository using the terraform init
+Once done, we need to reinitialize the Terraform repository using the terraform init command again.

 Without reinitialization, none of the Terraform operations would work, as Terraform detects this change in the backend configuration.

-The output below confirms the same.
+The output below confirms this:

 terraform plan